elliotharmon/blog.elliotharmon.org/_posts/2021-04-30-vaccine-ghazal.md

 Maybe, rather, that is when a doubter changes and accepts vaccines.

-T-lymphocytes, B-lymphocytes, mRNA vaccines, vector vaccines, swelling, wheezing, sneezing, breezing – by all means, submarines
+T-lymphocytes, B-lymphocytes, mRNA vaccines, vector vaccines, swelling, wheezing, sneezing, breezing—by all means, submarines.

-The earth is full, the earth lives on, onward through the pandemic-- Birds, beasts, sun, Elliot, rainbow, vaccines.
+The earth is full, the earth lives on, onward through the pandemic— Birds, beasts, sun, Elliot, rainbow, vaccines.

-**The authors of this poem have released it to the public domain under the [CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).**
+*The authors of this poem have released it to the public domain under the [CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).*